ParniyanSHokoohi/Code-quality-web/README.md

 ## Project structure

 ```
+├───analyze data   # Java code to analyze the repositories with SonarQube
 └───collect data   # Scripts to collect information on repositories from GitHub.
     ├───crawling   # Scripts from experimrnt #1 using web crawling.
     ├───data   # Collected data.